 International Measures to Fight Child Labor In The Tea Industry

 Research has shown that some of these tea pickers are promised benefits by their employers in the form of incentives, education, medical help, and food.
-At the end of the day, these promises turn out to be empty promises as they are never fulfilled.
-Still, these tea pickers and their families have no choice; they work to at least get what to eat.
+At the end of the day, these promises turn out to be empty as they are never fulfilled.
+Unemployment in rural areas where tea is produced does not give much choice to local communities.

-The United Nations International Children Emergency Fund (UNICEF), an arm of the United Nations has been working hand in hand with tea companies and industries to improve and better the lives of children affected by the tea sector.
+One of these organisations is The United Nations International Children Emergency Fund (UNICEF).
+This United Nations agency has been working hand in hand with tea companies and industries to improve and improve the lives of children affected by the tea sector.
 They provide basic needs for these children, along with education.

-Also, the California Transparency in Supply Chain Act helps to fight child labor in the tea industry by ensuring that tea producers and manufacturers that generate over $100 million per annum from tea sales publicly prove that child labor and exploitation did not at any time occur during the production of their tea.
+Also, the California Transparency in Supply Chain Act helps to fight child labor in the tea industry.
+They ensure that tea producers and manufacturers that generate over $100 million per annum publicly prove that child labor and exploitation did not occur at any time during the production.

 Different Ways To Combat Child Labor In The Tea Industry

-While organizations are doing their own part to fight child labor in the tea industry, individuals can also play their part in every little way as every little thing counts.
+While organizations are doing their own part to fight child labor in the tea industry, individuals can also play their part.

-- They can use their purchasing power to change how tea pickers are treated.
+- Consumers can use their purchasing power to change how tea pickers are treated.
 This they can do by asking tea companies for information on the labor used in the production of their products.
-In this way, they can avoid tea industries that do not provide reasonable or concrete information on the labor used in the production of their tea.
+In this way, they can avoid tea brands that do not provide reasonable or concrete information on the labor used in the production of their tea.

 - They can also help by taking advantage of different conscious consumer options made available through some tea companies.
 One of such tea companies is Yatea, which supports fair trade tea and other campaigns fighting child labor in the tea industry.
 What is fair trade tea?
-Fairtrade teacomes from companies that have signed the Campaign for Fair Food.
+This type of tea comes from companies that have signed the Campaign for Fair Food.
 The Good Tea Guide has also been made available to help customers and individuals purchase only tea free from child labor exploitation.

-Introducing to you a specialty herbal tea is Yatea.
-We provide a tea of organic origin produced without child labor and exploitation.
-We are a dedicated online tea store that takes pride in bringing you finest teas from mystical places all around the world.
+Yatea provides a tea of organic origin produced without child labor and exploitation.
+We are a dedicated online tea store that takes pride in bringing you fair trade tea of highest quality.

-As a support to fight against child labor in the tea industry, we partner with campaigns fighting the crime and also support fair trade tea.
-Our vision is to make a positive impact on the health of people with the help of our sustainably sourced herbs and plants produced into tea.
-Yatea heals the body and mind, and it is manufactured in a socially fairway.
+As a support to fight against child labor in the tea industry, we partner with campaigns fighting this crime.
+Our vision is to make a positive impact on the health of people with the help of tea and herbs sourced in an ethical and sustainable way.

 Let’s join hands together to fight child labor in the tea industry.
 Your purchase of Yatea is your support and donation to this cause.